Forbes Burnham: Legacy

 Burnham is considered a controversial figure.
 Burnham's successor, Desmond Hoyte, called Burnham a "great leader".
 President of Guyana David A. Granger said "He was a brilliant man, a futuristic thinker, a man of honour, having integrity and a high degree of discipline," and Granger would call Burnham the "author of social cohesion and architect of national unity".
 Indira Gandhi named Burnham as one of the twentieth century's outstanding figures.
 Moe Taylor, a historian at the University of British Columbia, called Burnham's premiership a "deeply divisive chapter in Guyana's recent history."
 In a review of Burnham's rise to power published in 2020, John Prados characterised Burnham as "corrupt, arbitrary, and self-dealing", and referred to him as "a dictatorial figure".

-As of 2022, the two political parties that Burnham founded remain the two most popular and influential parties in Guyanese politics, with Burnham's People's National Congress Reform party now being the most important member in A Partnership for National Unity, and these two parties closely contesting the 2020 Guyanese general election.
+As of 2022, the two political parties that Burnham founded remain the two most popular and influential parties in Guyanese politics, with Burnham's People's National Congress Reform party being the most important member in A Partnership for National Unity, and these two parties closely contesting the 2020 Guyanese general election.
 Support for the two parties continues to follow the racial divide between Afro-Guyanese and Indo-Guyanese.

 Burnham's administration put in place many of the national symbols of Guyana during his premiership, including the Flag, the Coat of arms, the National Anthem, the national flower, national bird and the national motto.
-The 1768 monument to commemorate the Berbice slave uprising and the Non-aligned monument with busts of Nasser, Nkrumah, Nehru, and Tito were both erected during Burnham's premiership.
+The 1763 monument to commemorate the Berbice slave uprising and the Non-aligned monument with busts of Nasser, Nkrumah, Nehru, and Tito were both erected during Burnham's premiership.
 Burnham instituted national holidays including Pagwah, Diwali and Mashramani.
 National projects completed during his premiership include the Soesdyke-Linden Highway, Demerara Harbour Bridge and Cheddi Jagan International Airport.

 Burnham improved women's legal rights in Guyana with the release of the State Paper on Equality for Women in 1976, which was aimed at "securing equality of treatment by employers of men and women workers" and "making sex discrimination unlawful in employment, recruitment, training, education and the provision of housing, goods, services and facilities to the public."
-Burnham also opened the door to women serving in the Guyana Defense Force.
+Burnham also opened the door to women serving in the Guyana Defence Force.

 Guyana obtained massive debts during Burnham's tenure, experienced no GDP growth between 1973 and 1993, and experienced relatively high inflation of around 10% per year in the same period.

-Following Burnham's death, Desmond Hoyte became President.
-The 1985 Guyanese general election was also considered to be fraudulent; the next "free and fair" election would come in 1992, the first fair election since 1964, where Cheddi Jagan was elected President.
+Following Burnham's death, Desmond Hoyte became president.
+The 1985 Guyanese general election was also considered to be fraudulent; the next "free and fair" election would come in 1992, the first fair election since 1964, where Cheddi Jagan was elected president.
 The Guyanese electoral process remains subject to voter fraud; the 2020 Guyanese general election was marred by an attempt by PNC leader David A. Granger to alter the results, with Bruce Golding stated he had "never seen a more transparent attempt to alter the result of an election."